duncanvanzyl/hass-discovery/README.md

 ## Usage
 Create an entry for the type of device you want to announce.
 Then publish to a valid [topic](https://www.home-assistant.io/docs/mqtt/discovery/#discovery-topic).
+A valid topic can be generated from the device entry with `device.AnnounceTopic(prefix)`.
+The default prefix in `homeassistant`, but is configurable your `configuration.yaml` file

+Example:
 ```go
 func PublishBinarySensor(cli mqtt.Client) error {
 	uid := "someuniqueidentifier"